OpenMendel/BGEN.jl/docs/src/index.md

 - `example.*.bgen`: imputed genotypes.
 - `haplotypes.bgen`: phased haplotypes.
-- `complex.*.bgen`: includes both multiallelic imputed genotypes and multiallelic phased haplotypes.
+- `complex.*.bgen`: includes imputed genotypes and phased haplotypes, and multiallelic genotypes.

 Some of the `.bgen` files are indexed with `.bgen.bgi` files: